 When Should Parenting Issues Be Resolved in Court?

 While parenting consultants provide a valuable service for many Minnesota families, others prefer a more traditional court-based approach.
 In contentious post-divorce relationships, for example, parents may be incapable of working together to develop a viable ADR plan.
 In such cases, extensive attorney support may be required more than can be accommodated under a parenting consultant arrangement.

 While attorneys are not present for appearances before parenting consultants, they can still play a critical role in the post-decree process.
 As in divorce mediation, parents are permitted to retain outside counsel from family law attorneys, who can provide valuable recommendations for drafting parenting consultant agreements.

-When you work with the Brown Law Offices, you will receive support through every stage of the divorce process.
+When you work with the law firm of Barna, Guzy & Steffen, Ltd., you will receive support through every stage of the divorce process.
 Get in touch today to learn more about child custody and visitation in Minnesota.